7 Cute Cat Granny Square Pattern Tips for Beginners

 Soft calico: White base with patches of orange and black (or brown), pink nose, and amber eyes.
 This multicolor design works especially well as a focal square in a larger project.

 Magical kitty: Purple or teal fur with gold eyes and star-shaped accents.
-This whimsical take is perfect for fantasy-themed projects and childrens items.
+This whimsical take works well for fantasy-themed projects and childrens items.

 Realistic gray: Gray fur with lighter gray muzzle and chest, dark gray stripes, and yellow-green eyes.
 This sophisticated palette works well in modern, tonal projects.